-Father George Gonzalez is priest, chaplain, and therapist for the Diocese of Brownsville Catholic Church.
-He holds a Masters of Theology and Religion and a Ph.D. in Counseling Psychology.
-He provides prison ministry to area prisons in the Rio Grande Valley.
-He teaches part-time for Waylan Baptist University.
-He brings an integrated approach for spiritual, clinical, and pastoral direction to program development.
-He supports the need for education for the public and assessing the client’s readiness for change while addressing the needs and issues of our clients.
+Father George Gonzalez is a priest, chaplain, and therapist for the Diocese of Brownsville Catholic Church.
+He holds a Master of Theology and Religion and a Ph.D. in Psychology.
+He provides prison ministry to the Prisons and Jails in the Rio Grande Valley.
+He teaches part-time for Wayland Baptist University.
+He brings an integrated approach in a spiritual, clinical, therapeutic, and pastoral direction to program development.
+He supports the need for education for the public and assessing the client’s readiness for change while addressing the needs and issues of our clients and inmates.

 Analiza Amaya-Diaz is a Pharmacist employed by Valley Baptist Medical Center/Tenet Health.
 She received her B.S. and Pharm.
-D. in pharmacy and completed a specialized residency in ambulatory care.
-Upon completion of the residency she accepted a position as clinical manager for the pharmacy department at Valley Baptist Medical Center and has remained in that capacity to present date.
-She is also the Regional Director for t he University Of Texas College Of Pharmacy Externship Program and is currently President of the Rio Grande Valley Society of Health System Pharmacists.
-She is married to Rolando Diaz and has a son, Noah in college.
+D. and completed a specialized residency in ambulatory care.
+Upon completion of the residency, she accepted a position as clinical manager for the pharmacy department at Valley Baptist Medical Center and has remained in that capacity to the present day.
+She is also the Regional Director for the University of Texas College of Pharmacy Externship Program.
+She is married to Rolando Diaz and has a son, Noah, in college.
 Her background provides knowledge and resources in drug education.
 She supports youth programs that address peer pressure.
-She looks forward to her participation in community events, promoting program services, and “putting out statistics on community’s ear about drug abuse”.
+She looks forward to her participation in community events, promoting program services, and “putting out statistics in the community’s ear about drug abuse”.